 Criterion4: the programme's access, transfer and progression arrangements are satisfactory.
-Entry criteria and progression options, including those for the LLB (Hons), are clearly documented, as per section 3.2 and chapter 4of the Programme Document, in relation to the specification of learning that target learners are expected to possess before enrolment, and for progression purposes.
-The panel recommended that more communication would help learners progressing from this BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.
+Entry criteria and progression options, including from the BA in Legal Studies, are clearly documented, as per section 3.2 and chapter 4 of the Programme Document, in relation to the specification of learning that target learners are expected to possess before enrolment, and for progression purposes.
+The extension of the last intake to include the full academic year has been implemented in programme documentation under guidance from QQI.

+The panel recommended that more communication would help learners progressing from the BA in Legal Studies to this Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support.
 This has been further developed in the learners' induction programme, delivered annually.
-The panel also recommended that graduates be supported in their progression to Year 3 of the Bachelor of Laws (Hons) programme, to ease class integration - an enhanced Buddy system within the LLB (Hons) is going to be used to support this integration.
+The panel also recommended that RPL applicants to Year 3 of the Bachelor of Laws (Hons) programme be supported to enhance their class integration - an enhanced Buddy system within the LLB (Hons) is going to be used to support this integration.